Updated 20 Sept 2019

-The fourth edition of "An Introduction to the Physiology of Hearing" is published by Brill (The Netherlands) (originally by Emerald, UK).
+The fourth edition of "An Introduction to the Physiology of Hearing" (2012) is published by Brill, The Netherlands (originally by Emerald, UK).
 It is also currently available through Amazon and Blackwells.
 From a Review of the 3rd edition:

 book deals with the way that the auditory system processes acoustic